Skip to main content

 Tips & Best Practices

 Ask specific questions.
 “Tell me everything about reset_index” gets a sprawling response.
 “What is the relationship between _coord_names and _variables during reset_index with drop=True?” gets a precise, useful answer.
 Paste code in your CoreStory queries.
 When validating a hypothesis or fix, include the actual code snippet.
 CoreStory gives much better answers when it can see what you’re looking at.
 Trust the test-first discipline.
 It’s tempting to skip straight to reading code, especially when you think you know where the bug is.
 The failing test is worth the five minutes — it catches false assumptions, documents the bug, and prevents regressions.
 Use the CoreStory conversation as a review artifact.
 Before your fix goes through code review, share the CoreStory conversation link.
 Reviewers can see the full investigation context: what invariants were identified, what hypotheses were considered, and why this fix was chosen.
 Name conversations descriptively.
 “Bug Investigation: #6992 - reset_index coord_names cleanup” is searchable and useful six months later.
 “Bug fix” is not.
 Don’t fight the phases.
 If you’re tempted to jump from Phase 1 to Phase 5, you’re optimizing for speed on this bug at the cost of quality.
-The Oracle Phase in particular catches architectural constraints that would otherwise become failed code reviews or production regressions.
+The Expert Phase in particular catches architectural constraints that would otherwise become failed code reviews or production regressions.
 Let the agent complete the workflow.
 Interrupting mid-workflow loses accumulated context.
 If you need to redirect, explain why rather than just changing the subject.

 Troubleshooting